Tony Tony Chopper: In other media

-Chopper has appeared in other media besides the manga and it's television anime adaptation.
+Chopper has appeared in other media besides the manga and its television anime adaptation.
 He is featured in most of the One Piece films starting with Movie 3: Chopper's Kingdom of Strange Animal Island, where he is the main character.
 He is also the main character in the ninth movie, which is a retelling of the storyline during which he was introduced.

 Chopper has appeared in many One Piece licensed electronic video games.
 Though in the game, One Piece: Grand Battle he is not labeled as a Straw Hat character, and has no alliance in the game.
 Though like the rest of the Straw Hat's, he has unlockable costumes outside of his alternate colors.
 In One Piece: Grand Adventure he is aligned with the Straw Hats.
 He is also a support character in Jump Super Stars.
 In 2006, he is featured in the Dragon Ball/One Piece/Naruto crossover game Battle Stadium D.O.N. as a playable character.

 Chopper was seen in Bokusatsu Tenshi Dokuro-chan when Sakura mentions "reindeer who are doctors" and other things from anime, while he was freaking out in a forest.
 He also appears twice in the Webcomic VG Cats.
-Chopper and other characters also appeared in Cross Epoch, the crossover with Dragonball Z.
+Chopper and other characters also appeared in Cross Epoch, a crossover between One Piece and Dragon Ball Z.